 • A responsible business: True commitment of the candidate to responsible and sustainable business practices such as a carefully considered environmental policy.
 A concern for the quality of employees’ working lives and for healthy teamwork, as well as for diversity in the workplace and generous employee benefits.

-• A committed director: Supporting, planning, pushing the envelope and demonstrating the ability to motivate employees and partners.
+• A committed leader: Supporting, planning, pushing the envelope and demonstrating the ability to motivate employees and partners.

 • A sense of innovation: Uncommon intuition to create a creative and adventurous business that’s in keeping with the times, has plugged a gap in today’s market and offered a new service.

-• An intuitive entrepreneurial spirit: Founder or director of a visionary activity based in Canada.
+• An intuitive entrepreneurial spirit: Founder, Owner, C.E.O. or director of a visionary activity based in Canada.
 Possessing a dynamic personality, a keen sense of adaptability and tremendous dedication.

 • A corporate social responsibility: Commitment to responsible business practices such as a sustainable environmental policy at the heart of the company’s activity, the well-being of its employees, work spaces that encourage motivation and creativity, the development of talent and a healthy work – life balance.

-The jury will nominate as finalists, the participants whose candidacy will seem to best fulfill the aforementioned criteria.
+The jury will nominate as finalists, the participants whose candidacy are deemed to best fulfill the aforementioned criteria.

 The finalists will keep strictly confidential the fact that they are finalists until the public announcement of results by the Organizer.
 The Organizer reserves the right to ask the finalists to sign a confidentiality agreement in this regard.

-The finalists will be invited to attend the official award ceremony, which will take place on October 25, 2018 during a cocktail reception in Toronto (the "Ceremony").
+The finalists will be invited to attend the official award ceremony, which will take place on September 16, 2020 during a cocktail reception in Toronto (the "Ceremony"), after a half-day of Panel discussion and presentation.
 The time and address of the venue of the Ceremony will be communicated to the finalists at least ten (10) days in advance.
+The organizer may at its descretion modify the format of the official ceremony of the award in case of unforeseen circumstances.

 The Organizer will bear the cost of travel (for one (1) round-trip flight in economy class from a city with airport in Canada to Toronto, Ontario, Canada, valued at approximately CAD$600) and accommodation (for one (1) night in a hotel associated with the Organizer, valued at approximately CAD$300) for the finalists to attend the Ceremony.